3/10/2021

 speaker

 Great.
+Thanks.
 That's very helpful.
-And as our last question, can you tell us what other indications beyond TB and AGH for which the therapy would make mechanistic sense for?
+And as our last question, can you tell us what other indications beyond PV and HH for which researchers would make mechanisms for?
 Thank you.

 speaker

-Yeah, we've been thinking about two general areas, not to get specific here, but just the kind of self-evident, if you think about it, based on the results with PV.
-One is diseases that are treated with phlebotomy, and the other is diseases that are one of the hallmarks of the disease is erythrocytosis.
-So obviously in PV, those patients have erythrocytosis of a particular type, and they need phlebotomy.
-So we're trying to think about both of those as avenues for further development and other indications, and there are multiple diseases in each of those categories.
-Yeah, so the
+Yeah, we've been thinking about two general areas, not to get specific here, but just generally, and they're kind of self-evident if you think about it, based on the results with PV.
+One is diseases that are treated with phlebotomy, and the other is diseases that are, one of the hallmarks of the disease is erythrocytosis.
+So obviously in PV, those pathogens but both of those as avenues for further development and other indications, and there are multiple diseases in each of those categories.

 speaker

-triangulation of phlebotomy as a therapy, iron overload, and ecstasy, erythrocytosis.
+Yeah, so, you know, the triangulation of phlebotomy as a therapy, iron overload, and excessive erythrocytosis.

 speaker